 A tools like one of these normally used in printmaking, can be good for applying paint in large areas. such as a large backdrop or background..
 It probably would not work well for small details, If you’re into abstract art this is a good tool to use.

-The key goal of impasto was to create a level of depth through the different layers.
-Palette knives come in different shapes and sizes so you can create small details as well as larger spaces of color.
+The key goal of impasto was to create a level of depth and dimension through the different layers..
 Yes there are some artists out there who work exclusively in knives.

 Painting with a drip effect is a really fun approach.
 Splatter painting a la Jackson Pollock is making a comeback.
 It’s very simplistic, yet you can create effects that are stunning and classy too, that will complement most decor if you combine the right colors together.
 You can also employ drip effects on standalone objects too.